 On June 4, 2018, the Company entered into a \$12,000 mezzanine loan agreement ("Mezzanine Loan") with a financial institution which called for monthly payments of interest at a rate of LIBOR plus 750 basis points over a term of three years, at which time the full balance of principal was due.
 On February 8, 2019, a loan advance of \$23,020 was made to the Company from the Mezzanine Loan bringing the outstanding principal balance to \$35,020.
-Interest was deferred from February 2019 until July 2019 in the amount of \$1,875 and will become payable when the principal amount of the Mezzanine Loan has been repaid in full.
-Also, at February 8, 2019, the Mezzanine Loan was amended and restated to include among other items, options to extend the initial maturity date of June 2021 for two successive one-year terms and adjusting the payments of interest to LIBOR plus 1,325 basis points.
-The Mezzanine Loan requires certain reserves to be held by the lender, is subject to various restrictive covenants and prepayment penalties, and is collateralized by a mortgage on substantially all of the assets of the Company.
-In addition, the Company is required to obtain and maintain interest rate protection with a cap of LIBOR at a strike of 3.25% throughout the term of the Mezzanine Loan.
-On April 19, 2021, pursuant to the terms of the Mezzanine Loan, the Company notified its lenders that it has elected to exercise the above mentioned option to extend the initial maturity date from June 2021 to June 2022.
+Interest was deferred from February 2019 until July 2019 in the amount of \$1,875 and was payable when the principal amount of the Mezzanine Loan was repaid in full.
+Also, at February 8, 2019, the Mezzanine Loan was amended and restated to include among other items, options to extend the initial maturity date of June 2021 for two successive one-year terms and adjusting the interest rate to LIBOR plus 1,325 basis points.
+The Mezzanine Loan required certain reserves to be held by the lender, was subject to various restrictive covenants and prepayment penalties, and was collateralized by a mortgage on substantially all of the assets of the Company.
+In addition, the Company was required to obtain and maintain interest rate protection with a cap of LIBOR at a strike of 5.3% throughout the term of the Mezzanine Loan.
+On April 19, 2021, pursuant to the terms of the Mezzanine Loan, the Company notified its lenders that it had elected to exercise the above mentioned option to extend the initial maturity date from June 2021 to June 2022.
+In connection with the extension of the initial maturity date from June 2021 to June 2022.
+In connection with the extension of the initial maturity date from June 2021 to June 2022, the interest rate increased by 50 basis points.

 As discussed in Note 1 - Nature of Business, the Company requested relief from lenders to defer certain payments due as a result of the ongoing impacts of the COVID-19 pandemic.
 The Company reached agreement with the lenders of the Mezzanine Loan to defer the interest payments due, commencing with the payment due May 9, 2020, for a term equal to the lessor of (i) thirty days after Ocean is permitted to re-open or (ii) August 9, 2020.
 As previously mentioned in Note 1 - Nature of Business, the Company reopened on July 2, 2020; therefore, the Company resumed making interest payments beginning with the payment due August 9, 2020.
 Unpaid interest in the amount of \$1,395 for the payments due May, June and July of 2020 was added to the outstanding loan balance.
-Subsequently, on November 9, 2020, the Company paid \$39k.
-In addition, in May 2021, the balance of the deferred interest was repaid.
+On November 9, 2020, the Company paid \$39 of the deferred interest, and, in May 2021, the balance of the deferred interest was repaid.